-If you or your child has been charged with an alcohol related crime, you need to talk with an experienced DUI defense attorney immediately.
-You face expensive fines, substance abuse counseling, and a license suspension of one year, so you need an attorney that will fight for you.
+If you or your child has been charged with an alcohol related crime, you face expensive fines, substance abuse counseling, and a license suspension of one year.

 Underage drinking is very serious and is not taken lightly by the Court and DMV.
 In almost all cases where a person under the age of 21 is in possession or driving while alcohol is his or her system will be facing stiff penalties, DUI school, suspended licenses, and even jail time.

 Our DUI lawyer is familiar with underage drinking crimes and we are skilled at handling these cases when someone under 21 gets a DUI.
 If you or your child is accused of an underage drinking crime, do not wait - contact our office immediately and we will immediately begin correcting the situation.